grafana/mimir/docs/guides/glossary.md

 11834 @1603812194
 ```

-### Schema config

-The schema (or schema config) is a configuration file used by the Cortex chunks storage to configure the backend index and chunks store, and manage storage version upgrades.
-The schema config is **not** used by the Cortex [blocks storage](#blocks-storage).

-For more information, please refer to the [Schema config reference](../chunks-storage/schema-config.md).

 ### Series

 In the Prometheus ecosystem, a series (or time series) is a single stream of timestamped values belonging to the same metric, with the same set of label key-value pairs.